Zebra-Llama: Towards Extremely Efficient Hybrid Models: Abstract

 \section{Abstract}

 With the growing demand for deploying large language models (LLMs) across diverse applications, improving their inference efficiency is crucial for sustainable and democratized access.
 However, retraining LLMs to meet new user-specific requirements is prohibitively expensive and environmentally unsustainable.
 In this work, we propose a practical and scalable alternative: composing efficient hybrid language models from existing pre-trained models.
 Our approach, \textit{\ours}, introduces a family of 1B, 3B, and 8B hybrid models by combining State Space Models (SSMs) and Multi-head Latent Attention (MLA) layers, using a refined initialization and post-training pipeline to efficiently transfer knowledge from pre-trained Transformers. \ours achieves Transformer-level accuracy with near-SSM efficiency using only 7--11B training tokens (compared to trillions of tokens required for pre-training) and an 8B teacher.
 Moreover, \ours dramatically reduces KV cache size---down to 3.9\%, 2\%, and 2.73\% of the original for the 1B, 3B, and 8B variants, respectively---while preserving 100\%, 100\%, and $>$97\% of average zero-shot performance on LM Harness tasks.
 Compared to models like MambaInLLaMA, X-EcoMLA, Minitron, and Llamba, \ours consistently delivers competitive or superior accuracy while using significantly fewer tokens, smaller teachers, and vastly reduced KV cache memory.
 Notably, \ours-8B surpasses Minitron-8B in few-shot accuracy by 7\% while using $8\times$ fewer training tokens, over $12\times$ smaller KV cache, and a smaller teacher (8B vs. 15B).
-It also achieves $2.6\times$--$3.8\times$ higher throughput (tokens/s) than MambaInLlama up to a 32k context length.
-We will release code and model checkpoints upon acceptance.
+It also achieves {$1.4\times$--$3.3\times$} higher throughput (tokens/s) than MambaInLlama. {The source code is released at \url{https://github.com/AMD-AGI/AMD-Hybrid-Models}.}